mbez3757/bayport-devops-skills-test/README.md

 * Change your Bash script to start the conainer using the root password from the "secret" file.

 >Answer:
-Please see the Dockerfile, FLY.sh, secret.gpg in root
+Please see the Dockerfile, FLY.sh, secret.gpg files in root

 * Commit and push your changes.